 Over 80% of Syrian refugees in Jordan are urban, and because of rent prices and unstable jobs, a lot of them are constantly on the move - and it's students who suffer the most.
 When they're in the classroom, they're not learning, and when they're pulled out of school, the learning ends.
-Our goal is to target these students, and teach them to not rely on schools to learn.
-We want to help urban Syrian refugees learn how to learn by themselves, inside and outside the classroom.
+Our goal is to target these students, and teach them to not rely on schools to learn, but rather to rely on themselves.
+Fikra 3al Mashi, which literally translates to Idea On the Go in Arabic, aims to help urban Syrian refugees learn how to learn by themselves, inside and outside the classroom.
 Our unique pedagogy, coupled with our innovative and relevant areas of focus, prepares our students to become problem-solvers, change-makers, and lifelong-learners.

 Professor of Educational Technology at Newcastle University, and winner of the 2013 TED Prize, Sugata Mitra, began with the “Hole in the Wall” experiment where he placed computers, in walls, in slums and villages, in India, and found that children can overcome language and tech barriers in order to teach themselves and others using a computer.
 This led to the School in the Cloud initiative, from which we draw inspiration.

 The Self-Organized Learning Environment (SOLE) therefore allows students to cooperate within groups, and use computers to learn and answer questions.
 The SOLE motivates students, engages them, makes them responsible for their own education without a teacher hindering or neglecting them, and all it requires is internet connection.

 areas of focus: